-This page contains information on Guernsey's Gross Value Added (GVA) and Gross Domestic Product (GDP)
+This page contains information on Guernsey's economic activity, measured by the Gross Value Added (GVA) of each sector and Gross Domestic Product (GDP) of the Island.

 - Guernsey's total GDP for 2021 is estimated at £3,446 million, which is 10% higher (in nominal terms) than the central estimate for 2020 and 6% higher in real terms (after adjustment using the RPI).

 - Guernsey GDP per capita in 2021 is estimated at £54,329; 10% higher in nominal terms than the 2020 central estimate and 5% higher in real terms.

 - The finance sector remains the largest single contributor (with a GVA of £1,243 million in 2021), accounting for 36% of the total GDP (or 41% of the total Factor income, which sums industry sectors only and excludes the GVA of households).
 The GVA of the finance sector increased by 7% in nominal terms and 3% in real terms between 2020 and 2021, following a decline of 8% in nominal terms and 9% in real terms between 2019 and 2020.

 - The largest percentage increase in GVA between 2020 and 2021 was within the Transport and Storage sector at 92% in nominal terms and 84% in real terms and follows a decline of 64% in both nominal and real terms during 2020.
 This sector contributed 1% of 2021 GDP.

 - The largest percentage decrease in GVA between 2020 and 2021 was in the Professional, business, scientific and technical activities sector, at 2% in nominal terms and -2% in real terms.
 This follows growth of 12% in nominal terms and 11% in real terms for this sector during 2020.